We’re Honored to Serve You

 - Dependent Children of Active Duty Service Members

 More Ways Military Members, Veterans and Their Families Can Fund Training

 On top of military education benefits, you and your family could qualify for other sources of funding for your investment in trade school.

 Military grants help service members, veterans and their families pay for trainingiii.

 Similar to grants, military scholarships are money for school that do not have to be paid backiv.

 Financial aid is money to help pay for trade school.
 Some forms of financial aid do not have to be repaid.
 These include grants and scholarships.
 Others do.
 For example, student loans are money that must be paid back with interestv.

 We’re Here to Serve You

 You served our country, and now it’s our turn to serve you on the journey from combat to career.
-Our Financial Aid Advisors are here to help you find and apply for funding for your investment in vocational training.
+Our Student Finance Representatives are here to help you find and apply for funding for your investment in vocational training.
 Call us today.